Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 ### Utility components

-On top of what `ink` provides there are a few utility components that are important to our design system.
+On top of what Ink provides there are a few utility components that are important to our design system.

 **`TokenizedText`**